chrisgrieser/pdf-annotation-extractor-alfred/README.md

 - Right now, this workflow only extracts free comments and highlights with comments.
 More in the future (this workflow has automatic updates).

 ## Troubleshooting
+- this workflow won't work with PDF readers that doe not save annotations in the PDF file.
-When the hotkey does not work in Preview, most likely the Alfred app does not have permissions to access Preview.
+- When the hotkey does not work in Preview, most likely the Alfred app does not have permissions to access Preview.
 You can give Alfred permission in the Mac OS System Settings.

 <img src="https://i.imgur.com/ylGDs2f.png" alt="Permission for Alfred to access Preview" width=60% height=60%>